 Decoding accepts space-separated or contiguous 8-bit groups and reverses the process via TextDecoder.
 If the input has malformed binary or invalid UTF-8 sequences, you'll see the Unicode replacement character (U+FFFD) rather than a hard error.
-The byte separator (space, newline or none) is configurable to match whatever upstream format you're working with.
+This binary to text converter is useful for inspecting raw data or creating encoded messages for technical projects.

 8-bit UTF-8.
 ASCII characters fit in one byte, but characters outside ASCII (é, 你, 🎉) become 2–4 bytes each, all output as 8-bit groups.